How to Invest in Minority-Owned Businesses this Small Business Saturday

 “It's easier to get funds, even if it's smaller amounts, from family and friends because they want to be a part of it,” says Matt Brudnok, one of the owners at Lucky Sign Spirits.
 “But when someone we don’t know invests, it means they took a cool, calculated look at getting their money back, and they think that we're worth investing in.”

-So, what is it about Small Business Saturday in particular that makes this the perfect time to invest in a small business?
+So, what is it about Small Business Saturday in particular that makes this the perfect time to invest in a local business?
 We’re going to have a ton of different campaigns ready for you to check out.
 Now is the time to check them out and diversify your financial portfolio - not just by investing in a small business, but also a minority-owned one at that.
 These businesses are all ready to grow, and are choosing to seek capital from the greatest funding resource out there - their communities, family and friends, and you!

 Excited to learn more?
 Fill out this form to jump on to our investor newsletter and get immediately informed of the exciting investment opportunities you can take advantage of.